WoolyMamooth/dcalerts/README.md

 ### notify decorator

 This decorator lets you send messages both before and after the execution of the function you use it on.
 If you don't set one of the messages it will not be sent, so you could for example only send a message after the execution.
 Put everything you want to send into a dictionary together with your webhook link.
-Like so:
+(NOTE: you can also pass a **MessageHandler** instead of a string in the place of the webhook url) Like so:
 ```python
 settings={
     "webhook" : "your webhook url here",